MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 | default UDF location | The default directory path of the user data folder.
 The directory path where WebView2 creates the UDF if you don't specify a custom UDF location. |
 | custom UDF location | A custom location for the user data folder.
 The directory path that your WebView2 host app specifies where WebView2 will create the user data folder. |

-WebView2 creates the UDF in the default location for the platform, or in the custom location that your host app explicitly specifies.
+WebView2 creates the UDF in the default location for the platform, or in the custom UDF location that your host app explicitly specifies.

 By default, WebView2 creates a user data folder in the default location for the particular platform.
 This works well on some platforms, but not others.
 If your app has specific needs, you can specify a different location.
 Make sure that user data folder location has appropriate Read/Write permissions for the WebView2 app runtime.